brajeshwar/brajeshwar.github.io/_posts/2017/2017-05-06-4-guildelines-thrive-prosper-consultant.md

 They can build an online portfolio presence, build up credibility through regular blogging, networking, protect client data, be getting protected through a secure VPN connection, and provide coaching face-to-face or via online methods.

-Yes, a VPN, these days is a <a href="/2016/dd-wrt-vpn-apple-airport-routers/">much-needed</a> necessity.
-Here are a <a href="http://list25.com/reviews/best-vpn-services-compared/">list of some of the best VPN providers</a> for you to choose and get started.

 ## Avoid self-sabotage

 You might imagine that one risk of becoming a consultant is that you don't have enough clients or that you have irregular earnings.
 However, with sufficiently robust marketing, in the beginning, you will soon develop a client base which will then help your business grow through word-of-mouth messaging.
 You might reach a point where you have to turn work away or where you have to put people on a waiting list.